diku-dk/futhark/docs/c-api.rst

 :c:func:`futhark_context_new`.
 A configuration object must not be freed before any context objects for which it is used.
 The same configuration may *not* be used for multiple concurrent contexts.
+Configuration objects are cheap to create and destroy.

 .. c:struct:: futhark_context_config